Vasant19/Apache-Superset-Configuration/README.md

 ## Overview

 This repository provides a comprehensive guide and script for installing and configuring Apache Superset on a VirtualBox machine running Ubuntu/Debian.
 Apache Superset is a modern, open-source data exploration and visualization platform that is highly extensible and easy to use.
-I have used Linux Mint 22.
+This project has been developed using Linux Mint 22, but it is compatible with any Ubuntu-based distribution.

 <img src="https://github.com/Vasant19/Apache-Superset-Configuration/blob/main/Apache%20superset.png" alt="Architecture Apache Superset" width="600">